I am a firm believer that employees come to work and want to do a good job.

 Distractions slow workflow and can contribute to avoidable errors.

-For instance, some employees need quiet space, others need inspirational music to maximize their performance.
+For instance, some employees need quiet space; others need inspirational music to maximize their performance.

-Take these into consideration when creating workspace.
+Take these preferences into consideration when creating a workspace for your employees.

-4 Tip for Improving Productivity and Decreasing Employee Errors
+6 Tips for Improving Productivity and Decreasing Employee Errors

 1. Manage Office Temperature